arkon108/book-reviews/summaries/005-ego-is-the-enemy.md

 > To be clear, I’m not talking about caring.
 I’m talking about passion of a different sort— unbridled enthusiasm, our willingness to pounce on what’s in front of us with the full measure of our zeal, the “bundle of energy” that our teachers and gurus have assured us is our most important asset.
 It is that burning, unquenchable desire to start or to achieve some vague, ambitious, and distant goal.
 This seemingly innocuous motivation is so far from the right track it hurts.

 We get inspired by the passion of the greats, but we don't see the failures produced by the same force.
-We never hear of the countless inventors and entrepreneurs who sunk their ships before leaving a mark.
-They had passion but lacked deliberation and methological determination.
+We never hear of the countless inventors and entrepreneurs who had sunk their ships before ever leaving a mark.
+They had passion but lacked _deliberation_ and _methological determination_.

 > Passion typically masks a weakness.
 Its breathlessness and impetuousness and franticness are poor substitutes for discipline, for mastery, for strength and purpose and perseverance.
 You need to be able to spot this in others and in yourself, because while the origins of passion may be earnest and good, its effects are comical and then monstrous.

-Passion can be seen in those who can explain in great detail what they'll become, and even describe the burden and worries their achievements will bring.
-But they can't show you any progress.
+Passion can be seen in those who can explain in great detail what they'll become, and even describe the _burden and worries_ their achievements will some day bring!
+But they can't show you any progress to speak of.

 > What humans require in our ascent is purpose and realism.
 Purpose, you could say, is like passion with boundaries.
 Realism is detachment and perspective.<br><br>Passion is about.
 (I am so passionate about ....)
 Purpose is to and for.
 (I must do ....
 I was put here to accomplish ....
 I am willing to endure ... for the sake of this.)
 Actually, purpose deemphasizes the I. Purpose is about pursuing something outside yourself as opposed to pleasuring yourself.

 Purposeful people operate on a different level.
 They hire professionals and use them, they ask questions, they plan for contingencies.
 It's less exciting to have a step-by-step approach instead of manifestos and bold proclamations, it's less glamorous and bold.
 But it will bring us closer to our goal because it works.
-Passion is form over function, purpose is function, function, function.
+Passion is form over function, purpose is *function, function, function*.

 > The critical work that you want to do will require your deliberation and consideration.
 Not passion.
 Not naïveté.
 <br><br>It’d be far better if you were intimidated by what lies ahead— humbled by its magnitude and determined to see it through regardless.<br><br> Leave passion for the amateurs.
 Make it about what you feel you must do and say, not what you care about and wish to be.